nomad-geek/mastodon/config/templates/privacy-policy.md

 requirements of COPPA (Children's Online Privacy Protection Act) do not use this site.

-Law requirements can be different if this server is in another jurisdiction.

 ---

 This document is CC-BY-SA.
 Originally adapted from the [Discourse privacy